BND Hamburger Icon

 Did You Know?Did you know

 The fees associated with a merchant account vary by provider.
-Card-present transactions are generally considered the least susceptible to fraud.
-This means that the rates associated with these transactions are often the lowest credit card processors offer.
+Card-present transactions are generally considered the least susceptible to fraud, so the rates for those transactions are often the lowest.

 Here’s a closer look at each model:

 • Flat-rate pricing: Most commonly employed by mobile credit card processors, the flat-rate pricing model is straightforward.
 For every transaction processed, you’re charged a fixed percentage.
 For example, every time you swipe a debit or credit card, the processor might take 3% of the value of that transaction.
-This model is best for your business if it has a low-sales volume or provides small-ticket items.
+This model is best for your business if it has a low sales volume or sells small-ticket items.

 • Interchange-plus pricing: This is one of the most common pricing models for small companies.
 The interchange rate is the processing rate that the credit card company sets.
-In interchange-plus pricing, a payment processor will charge this rate plus a markup as its profit.
-For example, an interchange-plus pricing structure might appear as 2.75% + $0.10 per transaction.
-The 10 cents in this example is the processor’s markup, while the 2.75% is the interchange rate.
+In interchange-plus pricing, a payment processor charges this rate plus a markup as its profit.
+For example, an interchange-plus pricing structure might appear as 2.75% plus 10 cents per transaction.
+In this example, 2.75% is the interchange rate, and 10 cents is the processor’s markup.

 • Tiered pricing: Tiered pricing breaks down transactions into three categories: qualified, nonqualified and midqualified transactions.
-Qualified transactions receive the most advantageous rate, while nonqualified transactions are the most expensive.
+Qualified transactions have the lowest rates, while nonqualified transactions have the highest rates.
 The transaction types in each category vary, but you can generally expect a card-present transaction at a POS system with a regular credit or debit card to be a qualified transaction.
 In contrast, a keyed-in credit card number over the phone would usually be nonqualified.
 Midqualified transactions could include keyed-in card numbers using an address verification service (AVS) to verify the cardholder’s address for added security.

 These are some additional fees beyond the pricing models: